Disentangling Decentralized Finance (DeFi) Compositions: Topology measurements

 \section{Topology measurements}

+We now analyze the constructed networks from a macroscopic perspective.
+Since our research focuses on understanding DeFi compositions, we do not aim at conducting an encompassing study of the entire Ethereum topology, as it was done in previous studies (see Section~\ref{sec:litrev}).
+This supports our choice to focus on a narrower number of targeted metrics that provide relevant insights on composability aspects; other approaches that are beyond the scope of our work are discussed in Section~\ref{sec:limit}.
+The analysis of the degree distribution and centrality measures can help identifying the CAs implementing core functionalities, and the reciprocity and assortativity provide additional insights on the relationships across such CAs.
+To understand how CAs associated to the same protocols interact with each other, we investigate how the network is separated in different components and whether known community detection algorithms identify community structures that overlap or not with the protocols structures.

-We now analyze the constructed networks from a macroscopic perspective and investigate whether and how their topological properties are affected by compositions.
-Table~\ref{tab:sum_metrics} reports basic summary statistics for the DeFi CA network and the DeFi Protocol network.
+We start by reporting basic summary statistics for the DeFi CA network and the DeFi Protocol network in Table~\ref{tab:sum_metrics}.
 The main difference is in the network dimension, the latter being two orders of magnitude smaller.
 The presence of self-loops indicates that some contracts include multiple functionalities and thus can also call themselves.
 Both networks are sparse, as shown by the average degree and density measure, suggesting that \CAs tend to interact with only a few other \CAs.